Honor Up

-Honor Up is a 2018 action film directed and co-written by Damon Dash and produced by Kanye West.
+Honor Up is a 2018 action film directed and co-written by Damon Dash and executive produced by Kanye West.
 Starring Dash, Cam'ron, Daniel Jenkins, Murda Mook, Nicholas Turturro and Stacey Dash, the film was released on February 16, 2018 to generally negative reviews.

 Plot

 A drug lord becomes embroiled in a fierce fight to maintain his honor after a deadly gun attack in Manhattan's neighborhood of Harlem.